arthurvinx/annotate/README.md

 |WP_005576999.1	| A0A1I3R2S7;L0AMX4 	|
 |AFZ74922.1		| L0ANW7		|

-Four arguments are required to create a levelDB with the `createdb` sub-command:
+Four arguments are required to create a levelDB with the `createdb` sub-command.
+To create a levelDB from the `input.txt` mapping file, type:

 ```bash
 annotate createdb input.txt example 0 1
 ```

-- Input: The file containing the key-value information (`input.txt`).
+- Input: The mapping file containing the key-value information (`input.txt`).

 - Output: The prefix of the output database (`example`).
 This prefix is used as the database name.
 A meaningful name, such as **genbank_refseq2uniprotkb**, is preferable.
-By default, this database is stored at the **.annotate** folder under your home directory.
+By default, this database is stored at the **.annotate** folder under your home directory, using **.ldb** as suffix (file extension).

 - Key/Value: The last two arguments indicate where the key and value columns are located in the mapping file.
 As the index is zero-based, the key column number is `0`, and the value column number is `1`.
 Inform these values according to your input file.
-Also, note that some entries in the UniProtKB column, from **Example 2**, contains identifiers separated by a semicolon.
+Also, note that some entries in the UniProtKB column, from **Input 2**, contains identifiers separated by a semicolon.
 This was defined during the criation of this particular mapping file to allow multiple identifiers for a key.

 You can also pass other arguments to the `createdb` sub-command, such as the column separator, whether the file has a header, and the directory used to store the database.
-To see a list of the existing arguments type:
+To see a list of the existing arguments, type:

 ```bash
 annotate createdb -h